-Turning schools into community centers in their off hours can improve neighborhood health and help > combat obesity, according to a study by the U.S. Centers for Disease Control and Prevention (CDC). > > Beginning in 2010, seven Los Angeles county schools entered into joint-use agreements with their > communities to open school grounds for physical activity when classes weren’t in session.
-Community > activities included swimming, aerobics, golf, fitness video game play, tennis, and walking clubs.
+Turning schools into community centers in their off hours can improve neighborhood health and help combat obesity, according to

+Beginning in 2010, seven Los Angeles county schools entered into joint-use agreements with their communities to open school grounds for physical activity when classes weren’t in session.
+Community activities included swimming, aerobics, golf, fitness video game play, tennis, and walking clubs.

 The school districts in the study were located in neighborhoods with extremely high rates of obesity for both adults and children.
 There was also little public park space in the surrounding areas, which were typically in low-income neighborhoods.